You've asked what you can do to help:

 Don't forget to add your Name, Email and Address with your email!

-Our Planning and Zoning Commission should continue to follow the thoughtful Plan of Conservation and Development and Village District Design Guidelines and condition approval of the new New Canaan Library on preserving the 1913 Library, in situ.
+Planning and Zoning Commission will be able to follow their thoughtful Plan of Conservation and Development and Village District Design Guidelines and New Canaan Library will meet the condition approval, preserving the 1913 Library, in situ.